sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 The number sales made by members and non-members is almost the same in 3 months, hence new discounts and offers could be generated to get more customers to convert into taking the membership.
 Incentives are not high.

 ### Find the total quantity of products sold for each product line.
+Product Line Quantity Query: This query sums up quantities sold for each product line using COUNT(quantity) and GROUP BY.

 ```SQL
 SELECT product_line,